chef-boneyard/gunicorn/README.md

 - worker_timeout: The number of seconds to wait before a worker is killed and restarted. default is `60`
 - worker_keepalive: The number of seconds to wait for requests on a Keep-Alive connection. default is `2`
 - worker_max_requests: The maximum number of requests a worker will process before restarting. default is `0` or restarts disabled
+- worker_max_requests_jitter: The maximum jitter to add to the max_requests setting. default is `0`
+- worker_threads: The number of worker threads for handling requests. default is `1`
+- worker_connections: The maximum number of simultaneious clients. default is `1000`
+- worker_graceful_timeout: Timeout for graceful workers restart. default is `30`
+- limit_request_line: The maximum size of HTTP request line in bytes. default is `4094`
+- limit_request_fields: Limit the number of HTTP headers fields in a request. default is `100`
+- limit_request_field_size: Limit the allowed size of an HTTP request header field. default is `8190`
 - server_hooks: A hash with whose values will be rendered as a [Gunicorn server hook](http://gunicorn.org/configure.html#server-hooks) callables (functions) named after the hash item's key name. default is `{}` or no serves hooks
 - owner: The owner for the configuration file.
 - group: The group owner of the configuration file (string or id).